 You should discuss with your sponsor the payment you qualify for while you are on maternity leave.
 You may qualify for Maternity Benefit if you have enough PRSI contributions.
 Otherwise, if your spouse or partner is getting a social welfare payment, you may get a qualified adult increase on their payment.
 You cannot continue to use your affordable childcare scheme while you are on maternity leave.

-JobBridge, the National Internship Scheme provides work experience opportunities.
-If you become pregnant, you can suspend your internship to take maternity leave.
+If you are on JobBridge and you become pregnant, you can suspend your internship to take maternity leave.
 When you return to complete your internship, you must confirm your eligibility for it.
 You will not get the top up payment while you are on maternity leave.